Nameless Rumia's Wiki

 • Ban evasions are a pain to enforce.
 Special pests might try to manipulate discussions to make you look trigger happy, so consider showing that a proxy, VPN, or Tor was used.

 • Are you frustrated yet?
-It begins to dawn on you that solutions do exist (e.g. registration systems, paywalls, etc.), but you would have to accept that anonymity kinda sucks, doesn't it?
+It begins to dawn on you that solutions exist (e.g. registration system,5) email verification,6) paywall, etc.), but you'd have to accept that anonymity sucks, doesn't it?

 • Going behind the scenes ruins the mystique.
 Once you see who posts what, the whole mystery behind anonymous communities vanishes as “it was user-facing anonymity all along!” 😱

 • Avoid leaking post histories.
-Unless it's huge and scandalous or weird, this should only be a last resort (unless requested) since it decreases trust and it isn't a “fuck off” spell.
+Unless it's huge and scandalous or weird, this should only be a last resort (unless requested) as it just decreases trust and won't be this magical 'fuck off' spell.

 • Keep an eye on the old and the new.
-While the smell of fresh blood livens things up, don't discount the possibility that ulterior motives could be in play when the new subjugates the old.
+While fresh blood livens things up, don't completely overlook the possibility that ulterior motives could be in play when the new subjugates the old.

 Part 4: The Layers